jeremiahk/lambdaExample/README.md

 After that the CI service is like most other projects.
 We make sure our npm packages our up to date `npm install` Then we run our tests `npm test` Then we use Apex to deploy our lambda `apex deploy`.

 ## Run lambda locally.
 We use the package [aws-lambda-local](https://github.com/Max-Kolodezniy/aws-lambda-local) to run the package.
-You must install the package globally.
+The github page says to install it globally, but we have installed it locally.
+This changes the command.
 It prints your output and lets you specify a custom event.
 To run the project use the command...

-    lambda-local -f index.js -e event.json
+    ./node_modules/.bin/lambda-local -f ./pathto/index.js -e ./pathto/event.json

 Or in the case of our example project you can use